chiragpatel16/javascript/README.md

+# JavaScript

-Background Color Changer - dom
+<h2>Background Color Changer - DOM</h2>

-Overview
+<h3>Overview</h3>
-This JavaScript project creates a simple background color changer that assigns a random color to the webpage each time a button is clicked.
-Additionally, the generated color code is displayed and is automatically copied to the clipboard.
+<p>This JavaScript code creates a simple background color changer that assigns a random color to the webpage each time a button is clicked.
+Additionally, the generated color code is displayed and can be copied to the clipboard by clicking on it.</p>

-How It Works
+<h3>How It Works</h3>

-1. Generating a Random Color
+<h5>1.
+Generating a Random Color</h5>

-When the button is clicked, a random hexadecimal color is generated.
+- When the button is clicked, a random hexadecimal color is generated.

-The Math.random() function creates a random number between 0 and 16777215 (equivalent to 0xFFFFFF in hex).
+- The Math.random() function creates a random number between 0 and 16777215 (0xFFFFFF in hex).

-The number is converted to a hexadecimal string using .toString(16).
+- The number is converted to a hexadecimal string using .toString(16).

-The resulting string is prefixed with # to form a valid hex color code.
+- The resulting string is prefixed with # to form a valid hex color code.

-The background color of the webpage changes accordingly, and the color code is updated on the page.

-2. Copying the Color Code
+<h5>2.
+Copying the Color Code</h5>
-The generated color code is displayed inside the #color element.

-The color code is automatically copied to the clipboard using navigator.clipboard.writeText() when the button is clicked.
+- When the displayed color code (#color element) is clicked, it is copied to the clipboard using navigator.clipboard.writeText().